MQUEMADO16/licktionary-client/README.md

-# The Licktionary - Client 🎹
+# My Licktionary - Client 🎹

-The frontend interface for **The Licktionary**.
+The frontend interface for **My Licktionary**.
 Designed to help musicians visualize, manage, and practice their personal library of jazz vocabulary.

 ## ✨ Features